lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 minimize contamination, HEPA filtration, a one-way workflow, and are easily cleaned and sterilized.
 Because of the price and the need for a clean eDNA dedicated space (Table 1), it is often more cost-effective to collaborate with eDNA researchers or use services provided by companies.
-See Figure 12 for rough estimates on costs and labour requirements.
+See :numref:`flowchart_with_costs` for rough estimates on costs and labour requirements.

 - Examples of academic eDNA research labs in Canada: Lougheed Lab (Queen’s University, ON), Clare Lab (York University, ON), Cristescu Lab (McGill University, QC) Hanner Lab (University of Guelph, ON), Poesch Lab (University of Alberta, AL), Helbing Lab (University of Victoria, BC).
 There are many such facilities in the USA, European and Asian countries, and other regions of the world.
 - Examples of organizations offering eDNA services in Canada: Nature Metrics (https://www.naturemetrics.co.uk/northamerica/), eDNATec (https://ednatec.com/solutions/our-services/), Bureau Veritas (https://www.bvna.com/sites/g/files/zypfnx386/files/media/document/eDNA%20Testing.pdf; qPCR only), UNBC Genetics Lab (https://www2.unbc.ca/genetics/pricing).